JamesSkemp/words/content/post/xml-schema-definition-creation-journal-part-2-xsd-file-with-oxygen-xml-editor.md

 +++
-title = "XML Schema Definition creation: Journal - Part 2: XSD file with <oXygen/> XML Editor" summary = "In part 2 of a new series, I cover how I created a new XML Schema Definition for journal-like XML files.
+title = "XML Schema Definition creation: Journal - Part 2: XSD file with <oXygen/> XML Editor" description = "In part 2 of a new series, I cover how I created a new XML Schema Definition for journal-like XML files.
 This time we work with oXygen XML Editor to graphically create the XSD." draft = false comments = true date = "2009-12-23T07:30:00-06:00"